Napa Valley’s Best Cabernet Event: New Wine Collection Arrives Nov. 12

-This special Napa Cabernet Wine Event returns on Thursday, December 14 with a highly rated collection.
+This special Napa Cabernet Wine Event returns on Tuesday, November 12 with a highly rated collection.
 The event’s selection features wines exclusively from the renowned region of Napa Valley, California.
 With its warm Mediterranean-esque climate, Napa is often thought of as the heart of American wine production.
-WTSO is excited to bring you a variety of Napa Valley favorites up to 80% off for a limited time only.
+WTSO is excited to bring you a variety of Napa Valley favorites up to 77% off for a limited time only!
+You won’t want to miss this curated selection, showcasing the unparalleled quality and complexity that Napa Valley Cabernet Sauvignons are celebrated for.

 California’s Napa Valley region can be divided into 16 sub-regions or American Viticultural Areas (AVAs).
 Below we’ll explain what makes each AVA so special.